 D. asper: Native to the tropic and subtropic regions of India and Southeast Asia, Dendrocalamus includes several species with gigantic stature, widely used for building and construction.
 Most members of this clumping genus can grow up to 50 or 60 feet tall with mature culms of 3-5 inches in diameter.
 D. asper, which grows throughout Indonesia, Southeast Asia and the Philippines, may be the most economically important species.
 It is used for making everything from houses and bridges to housewares and musical instruments.
 Its young shoots can also be the source of a nutritious meal.

 D. giganteus: A popular ornamental species if you live someplace warm enough, like S. Florida.
 Huge upright culms have a dark green hue and a most impressive aspect.
-Before the discover of D. sinicus, botanists believed this was the biggest bamboo of all, growing as much as 100 feet tall and a whopping 12 inches in diameter.
+Before the discovery of D. sinicus, botanists believed this was the biggest bamboo of all, growing as much as 100 feet tall and a whopping 12 inches in diameter.

 D. sinicus: Native to Laos and the Yunnan Province of southwest China, this is the largest and tallest bamboo species of them all.
 The largest known specimen was 151 feet tall and 14.5 inches thick.
 Its limited distribution makes this species less renowned than the famous D. giganteus, but it actually grows even larger.